Google’s SoundStream codec simultaneously suppresses noise and compresses audio

 Compressing audio

 In traditional audio processing pipelines, compression and enhancement — i.e., the removal of background noise — are typically performed by different modules.
 But SoundStream is designed to carry out compression and enhancement at the same time.
-At 3 kbps, Google claims that SoundStream outperforms the popular Opus codec at 12 kbps and approaches the quality of EVS at 9.6 kbps while using 3.2 to 4 times fewer bits.
+At 3kbps, SoundStream outperforms the popular Opus codec at 12kbps and approaches the quality of EVS at 9.6kbps while using 3.2-4 times fewer bits, Google claims.
 Moreover, SoundStream performs better than the current version of Lyra when compared at the same bitrate.

 Here’s reference audio before processing with SoundStream: